tkem/cachetools/docs/index.rst

 .. autofunction:: methodkey

-   This function is equivalent to :func:`hashkey`, but ignores its first positional argument, i.e. `self` when used with the :func:`cachedmethod` decorator.
+   This function is similar to :func:`hashkey`, but ignores its first positional argument, i.e. `self` when used with the :func:`cachedmethod` decorator.